In this section, there is information and guidance aimed at helping you through this difficult time.

 - Abbreviated extract of death.

-If you require additional extracts of the death entry, eg for insurance or banking purposes, you can obtain copies of the Death Certificate for the statutory fee of £10.00 at time of registration or within one month. £15.00 after one month of registration unless an abbreviated or full certificate is produced at time of purchase.
+If you require additional extracts of the death entry, eg for insurance or banking purposes, you can obtain copies of the Death Certificate for the statutory fee of £10.00 at time of registration or within one month and £15.00 after one month from the date of registration.

 You may be entitled to bereavement related benefits.

 Perth & Kinross Council has a dedicated Welfare Rights Team that provides a universal, free, confidential and impartial welfare rights advice and representation service to the residents of Perth & Kinross.
 The Team has online information which includes information relating to Benefits and bereavement.